UI5/linter/docs/Migration-Limitations.md

 # Autofix Migration Limitations

-This document lists APIs that are not migrated or can't be migrated automatically by the UI5 linter.
+This document lists APIs that are not migrated or can't be migrated automatically by the UI5 linter at this time.
 These APIs require manual migration or special handling.

 > **Note:** This list is not exhaustive; there are more APIs that are currently not migrated automatically.
 This document provides examples of common APIs that require manual migration.